mcsgroi/EnderLoop/README.md

 Lastly, if you want an extension with rollers for longer prints, you can print out additional YExtension's, YExtensionSupport's (4 for each extension, go on the bottom half), and UpdatedYIdler's/UpdatedAxle's (as many as you'd like really, 2 UpdatedYIdler's per UpdatedAxle).

 ### Sources
 I went through quite a few sources online to learn enough to make this happen.
 I wanted to list a few to acknowledge and also for anyone who wants to learn more.
-In particular I wanted to mention the Infinity Ender project on Thingiverse.
-The y idler and the 45 degree gantry holder (made a few modifications to this model) come from there.
+In particular I wanted to mention the Infinity Ender project on Thingiverse which provided a lot of the part inspiration.
 I also wanted to mention the aluminum extrusion Thingiverse entry in this list.
 I based my y extensions off of that model. https://www.thingiverse.com/thing:4267968 https://www.instructables.com/Turn-Your-3D-Printer-Into-a-Factory-Automatically-/ https://hackaday.io/project/114738-automatic-infinite-3d-printer/log/146614-ejecting-parts-from-workhorse-3d-printer-mk-3/discussion-122983